udoprog/udoprog.github.io/_posts/2015-08-28-auto-serialize.md

 In this post I'll present a new framework for serialization in Java that I've been working on over the last year.

-The goal was initially to implement a paradighm which I felt I've been duplicating in many times; Efficient and portable binary serialization of Objects.
+The initial goal was to implement a paradigm which I felt I've been duplicating many times;
+efficient, portable, and hassle-free serialization of objects.

-I'm also biased towards functional programming, so immutability plays a big role in my projects.
-There are not many projects out that that provides this in a flexible and lightweight fashion.
+I'm also strongly biased towards functional programming, so immutability plays a big role in my projects.

 <!-- more -->